As an open solution, Adobe Campaign is ready for customization and advanced applications development.

 Read out the Tables and schemas getting started to understand how to work with data schema, extend and customize Campaign to address your needs.

-You can create and implement a non-standard recipient table in Campaign to send your messages.
+You can create and implement a non-built-in recipient table in Campaign to send your messages.

 Adobe Campaign query editor is a powerful tool to explore data and build segments.